xmos/lib_xua/module_dfu/doc/thesycon_dfu.rst

 Thesycon provide both GUI and CLI DFU tools, TUSBAudioDfu.exe and dfucons.exe respectively.
 The use of the GUI tool is not covered by this document.

-The correct installation of the Thesycon driver and DFU tools is out of the scope of this document.
+The correct installation of the Thesycon driver and DFU tools exceeds the scope of this document.

 Set up the image loader